CNAG-Biomedical-Informatics/convert-pheno/README.md

 `convert-pheno` is a command-line front-end to the CPAN's module [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno).

 The module will be uploaded to CPAN once the paper is submitted.

-Please see a more comprehensive documentation at [Read The Docs](https://convert-pheno.readthedocs.io/en/latest).

 # SUMMARY